What is Illness Anxiety Disorder and Can Drug Use Cause it?

 Many rehab centers offer addiction treatments that can be tailored to each individual patient based on his or her needs.
 For instance, a person who suffers from both illness anxiety disorder and opioid addiction can go through detox to overcome physical dependence on opioids, followed by a series of counseling and therapy sessions that address the underlying causes of addiction and hypochondriasis.
 Treatments may also involve the use of prescription medications and education sessions on healthy living.

 If you are struggling with addiction and a co-occurring disorder such as illness anxiety disorder, get help right away to improve your health and overall quality of life.
-Call our 24/7 confidential helpline at to learn more about treatment centers in your area that treat substance abuse and illness anxiety disorder.
+Call our 24/7 confidential helpline at 800-598-5053 (Who Answers?) to learn more about treatment centers in your area that treat substance abuse and illness anxiety disorder.